 Recipients of the award are selected by an independent blue-ribbon committee appointed by each state’s department of education.
 Predetermined criteria for the award include exceptional educational talent and promise; distinguished achievement in developing innovative educational curricula, programs and/or teaching methods; outstanding ability to instill in students character and self-confidence, and commitment to professional development.

-Lisa Richard in the News
+Julie Rowell in the News